"MAZES, MIRRORS, DECEPTION AND DENIAL"

 THIS IS OUR GOLD BALL ROOM

-A 72 minute video titled KUBRICK'S GOLD STORY is available on my
+A 72 minute extended version of the KUBRICK'S GOLD STORY video is available to order from my

-DVD set Kubrick Decoded Vol 3 and incorporates some of the concepts outlined in this
+digital downloads store and incorporates most of the concepts outlined in this

 Back in the late 1960’s Kubrick made Dr Strangelove, an incredibly controversial comedy about the possibility of nuclear war.
 With this film Kubrick revealed an intense distrust and distain for the Pentagon.
 He even included a sub-plot of an ex-Nazi working at the Pentagon as a consultant - no doubt Kubrick was aware of Operation Paperclip while researching the film.